 Born on October 3, 1954 in Dallas, Texas, Stevie Ray Vaughan played guitar as a child and became lead singer for the Texas band Double Trouble, which led to work with David Bowie and Jackson Browne.
 Vaughan had hit albums with his band before the 1989 release of In Step, for which he earned a Grammy.
 He also recorded with his brother Jimmy.
-Vaughan died in a late night helicopter crash on August 27, 1990,
+Vaughan died in a late night helicopter crash on August 27, 1990, at 35.

 Musician Stevie Ray Vaughn was born on October 3, 1954, in Dallas, Texas.
 Vaughan was at the forefront of a blues resurgence in the 1980s, bringing rock fans into the fold with a powerful, driving style of play that earned him comparisons with some of his heroes such as Jimi Hendrix, Otis Rush and Muddy Waters.
 His four main studio albums were critical and commercial successes, rising high on the music charts and paving the way to sold-out stadium shows across the country.